Understanding The Stages Of The Adolescent Age Range

 Understanding adolescents isn't always easy

-Counseling for teens and adults
+Counseling for adolescents and adults

 Many cultural, physical, emotional, and hormonal changes may occur in a teen's life, even past 18.
 As a parent or an adolescent experiencing these transitions, stress, anxiety, or depression may occur.
 Therapy and other mental health services can be highly beneficial tools for young girls and boys dealing with any difficulties during adolescence.